-Covid-19 Pandemic Normalisation of hybrid working
+Normalisation of hybrid working

 During the pandemic it was necessary for the Council to ensure governance arrangements were appropriate given the changed manner of working and to continue to respond to the demands of our community.
-Whilst the impact of the Pandemic have diminished the Council continues to develop and benefit from the changes in working practice that had arisen.
+Whilst the impact of the Pandemic has diminished the Council continues to develop and benefit from the changes in working practice that had arisen.